authenticfake/VoiceSurveyAgent/runs/kit/REQ-005/docs/README_REQ-005.md

 - **REQ-005**: Campaign validation service

 ### Rationale
-REQ-005 is the next open REQ in the dependency chain.
-It depends on REQ-004 (Campaign CRUD API) which is marked as `in_progress`.
-The validation service extends the campaign module with activation validation logic.
+REQ-005 depends on REQ-004 (Campaign CRUD API) which is marked as in_progress.
+This REQ extends the campaign module with validation logic that blocks activation based on specific business rules.

 ### In Scope
-- Campaign validation service (`CampaignValidationService`)
+- Campaign validation service with all acceptance criteria
-- Validation rules for:
+- Validation for: contacts count, questions, retry policy, time window, status
-  - Zero contacts check
-  - Empty questions check (all 3)
-  - Invalid retry policy (attempts < 1 or > 5)
-  - Invalid time window (start >= end)
+- Extended campaign service with `validate_for_activation()` and `activate_campaign()`
-- API endpoints:
+- New API endpoints: `GET /validate` and `POST /activate`
-  - `GET /api/campaigns/{id}/validate`
-  - `POST /api/campaigns/{id}/activate`
-  - `POST /api/campaigns/{id}/pause`
-- Unit tests for validation logic
+- Comprehensive unit tests for validation logic
-- Integration tests for API endpoints
+- Integration tests for service and router layers
-- Updated schemas for validation responses

 ### Out of Scope
-- Database migrations (handled by REQ-001)
+- Database integration tests (requires running PostgreSQL)
-- Authentication/authorization implementation (handled by REQ-002/REQ-003)
-- Campaign CRUD operations (handled by REQ-004)
-- Contact management (handled by REQ-006)
+- Frontend validation UI
+- Email template validation

 ### How to Run Tests
 bash
-# Set PYTHONPATH
+cd runs/kit/REQ-005
-export PYTHONPATH="runs/kit/REQ-005/src:runs/kit/REQ-004/src:runs/kit/REQ-003/src:runs/kit/REQ-002/src:runs/kit/REQ-001/src"
+export PYTHONPATH="src:../REQ-004/src:../REQ-003/src:../REQ-002/src:../REQ-001/src"

-# Install dependencies
-pip install -r runs/kit/REQ-005/requirements.txt
+pip install -r requirements.txt pytest test -v

-# Run unit tests
-pytest runs/kit/REQ-005/test/test_validation.py -v

-# Run all tests with coverage
-pytest runs/kit/REQ-005/test/ --cov=runs/kit/REQ-005/src --cov-report=term-missing -v

 ### Prerequisites
 - Python 3.12+
-- pytest >= 8.0
-- pytest-asyncio >= 0.23
-- httpx >= 0.27 (for async API tests)
+- Dependencies from requirements.txt
+- PYTHONPATH set to include dependent REQ source directories

 ### Dependencies and Mocks
-- `CampaignRepository` is mocked in unit tests using `AsyncMock`
-- `Campaign` model is mocked using `MagicMock` with spec
+- **CampaignDataProvider Protocol**: Defines interface for data access, implemented by repository
+- **MockDataProvider**: Test implementation for unit testing validation logic
-- No real database connection required for unit tests
+- **AsyncMock**: Used for mocking repository and service in integration tests
-- Integration tests use FastAPI TestClient with mocked dependencies

 ### Product Owner Notes
-- Validation collects all errors rather than failing fast, providing better UX for campaign managers
-- The validation endpoint (`/validate`) allows checking without side effects
+- Validation runs synchronously on activation request as specified
-- The activation endpoint (`/activate`) combines validation and status transition atomically
+- All validation errors are collected and returned together (except status check which returns early)
-- Time window validation uses simple comparison; timezone handling is deferred to call scheduling
+- Whitespace-only questions are treated as empty

 ### RAG Citations
-- `runs/kit/REQ-001/src/app/shared/models/campaign.py` - Campaign model structure
-- `runs/kit/REQ-001/src/app/shared/models/enums.py` - CampaignStatus enum
-- `runs/kit/REQ-004/src/app/campaigns/schemas.py` - Existing campaign schemas
+- Used REQ-004 campaign schemas and service patterns
-- `runs/kit/REQ-004/src/app/campaigns/router.py` - Existing router patterns
-- `docs/harper/lane-guides/python.md` - Python lane guide for testing patterns

-### Index
+- Used REQ-001 database models for Contact and Campaign
+- Used REQ-002/REQ-003 auth middleware patterns for router

 json
 {
   "index": [